New Zealand's Next Top Model season 1: Episode 2: The Girls Fly High

-The girls arrive in Auckland and go to their clifftop mansion only to find the door is locked.
-The magic password was "Sara".
-The girls were surprised to find a strippers pole in the main bedroom.
-The girls then do their first ever challenge at a wind tunnel with Colin.
-The girls have to pose in 60 km wind.
-Olivia, Ajoh, Ruby and Christobelle did well but Sarah impressed Colin the most with her unique poses.
-The girls then did another challenge, putting together a model look at a Max Store in five minutes.
+The contestants complete their first challenge with Colin.
+The girls have to pose in a wind tunnel in 60 km wind.
+The second challenge involves putting together a model look at a Max Store in five minutes.
 The winner will get an exclusive Max Merino Ad Campaign shown all over New Zealand.
-Teryl-Leigh comes out as the winner with her classic, professional yet high fashion look.
+Teryl-Leigh comes out as the winner.
 She selects Ajoh and Sarah to share her prize.

-The girls went to their first photo shoot, which is an homage to a New Zealand aviation great, Jean Batten.
+The contestants go to their first photo shoot, which is an homage to a New Zealand aviation great, Jean Batten.
 The girls had to embody a 1930s aviatrix on a plane.

-Christobelle, Teryl-Leigh, Laura, Ruby and Ajoh impressed while Rhiannon, Hosanna and Tiffany struggled.

-At judging, the prizes include an 8-page editorial spread in Cleo, a CoverGirl cosmetics contract, and New Zealand representation with Sara's own agency, 62 Models.
+At judging, the prizes include an 8-page editorial spread in Cleo, a CoverGirl cosmetics contract, and New Zealand representation with Sara Tetro's agency, 62 Models.
 The prize also includes a trip to Sydney and New York to meet with top agencies there.
-The judges love Teryl-Leigh's photo because of her strength and confidence, Christobelle is praised for her variety of poses and the judges believe Laura has the most potential to be the most versatile.
-Tiffany struggled as the photographer said "it looked like she was working a strippers pole..."

 Teryl-Leigh gets the first call out; Hosanna and Tiffany end up in the bottom two.
-Hosanna's dedication is coming across as desperation and Tiffany's attitude is just too much.

 Hosanna is given a second chance and Tiffany was the first girl eliminated.